fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

 In `Instrument` ,

-- `uint256 allowance` is the allowance of the Token holder that approved to other holders
+- `uint256 allowance` is the allowance for other users approved by the token holder

-_`DirectDebit directDebit` 為代幣擁有者允許其他帳戶可以定期直接扣款的相關資訊，`DirectDebit` 的部份為一個可以在 `Instrument` 裡面擺放的代幣擁有者帳戶間資料示範，並非收納於此標準中，但完整版的 Service-Friendly Token Standard 中有收錄_
+_`DirectDebit directDebit` is the direct debit info of the token holder, but this part is more like an example to design a shared data structure among the token holders.
+The Service-Friendly Token Standard extension and the token implementation of by FundersToken contain this structure_

 ```
 struct Instrument {